 So from here on in, you’ll be reading my facts and figures on Ezoic, such as the Ezoic requirements and set up process, but his thoughts and feelings in regards to working directly with Ezoic.

 What is Ezoic?

-Ezoic is an ad network (amongst other things) which basiaclly allows any publisher, blogger, or website owner to place banner ads on their network to monetize their traffic.
+Ezoic is an ad network (amongst other things) that basiaclly allows any publisher, blogger, or website owner to place banner ads on their network to monetize their traffic.

-If you are familiar with Google Adsense, Ezoic is an alternative.
+If you are familiar with Google Adsense, Ezoic is a common Adsense alternative.

 The “secret sauce” that Ezoic touts is that they have a smarter platform which uses machine learning and large amounts of AI driven data analysis to optimize where the ads are placed on your website, and what size ads work best where.